natcap/invest.users-guide/source/getting_started.rst

 This high-level tutorial aims to give you an idea of the main activities involved with doing an ecosystem service analysis using InVEST.
 It is not an exhaustive step-by-step technical resource, but does provide steps, tips, and a general idea of the time requirement needed for running one InVEST model.
 While time requirements vary widely project to project, a general estimate is provided for each step: *Low* = generally requires less than one day; *Medium* = less than one week; *High* = a week or more.

 1. **Install InVEST**
-	- Download InVEST, and install as detailed in the Installing Windows or Mac sections of this chapter.
+	- Download InVEST, and install as detailed in the :ref:`installing-on-win` or :ref:`installing-on-mac` sections of this chapter.
 	- It is recommended to also install the sample data that is offered by the InVEST installer.
 	- Time required to install InVEST: Low
 2. **Read the User Guide chapter for each model of interest**